 Do you need to check that your forms are compliant with the European Union’s General Data Protection Regulation?
-The best way to ensure GDPR compliance for your specific site is always to consult legal counsel.
-In this guide, we’ll discuss general considerations for GDPR compliance in your WordPress forms.
+The best way to ensure GDPR compliance for your specific site is to always consult legal guidance.

 What is the GDPR?